mariumbacchus/Soulslike-Weaponry/.github/ISSUE_TEMPLATE/bug-or-crash-report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Add logs**
+A log of the incident, i.e crash log if a crash happened or a log giving other warnings before the issue occured if necessary.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'